 First of all, let’s start with what clean science innovation refers to.
-When I talk about clean science in relation to the food industry, I refer to the exploration of the relationship between science and nature.
+When I talk about clean science innovation in relation to the food industry, I refer to the exploration of the relationship between science and nature.

 The clean science concept is a relatively new idea particularly relevant to converging products and merging industries.
 To date, it has been mostly associated with skincare but is expanding towards other consumer good categories and adjacent sectors such as medical foods, functional foods, beauty-from-within and dietary supplements.
 The boundaries are becoming very blur and this opens the door for innovation learning from one category to another.

 My area of work and focus is downstream and will contribute to this field and help others in different aspects of clean-science and biotransformation.
 For example, with the re-validation of by-products or identifying the relevant bioactives naturally available in ingredients to characterise their profile in terms of not only functionality or nutrition but also sustainability relating to environmental impact, greenhouse gas emissions, land use and impact on biodiversity, water usage, usage of non-renewable fuels and mineral oils.